A statistical method for crack pre-detection in 3D concrete images: Crack segmentation

+To evaluate the performance of the proposed crack segmentation methods, we applied them to semi-synthetic 3D CT images from the VoroCrack3D dataset \cite{JUNG2024110474}, developed by the Technical University of Kaiserslautern and Fraunhofer ITWM.
+In this study, we selected 24 images from the normal concrete (NC) and high-performance concrete (HPC) subfolders of the dataset \cite{JUNG2024110474}.
+These volumes (4-7) include cracks of fixed widths $w \in \{1, 3, 5, 7\}$ voxels and two different multiscale crack configurations (8-9).
+To ensure reproducibility, the test set included images corresponding to crack cases (4-9) in their noise-free (a) and low-noise (b) variants from both the NC and HPC subsets of the VoroCrack3D repository.
+Examples of the semi-synthetic input images with varying crack widths and noise conditions are shown in Figure \ref{fig:syninput}.

+The careful selection of parameters strongly influences the performance of the Frangi and Sheet filters.
+In this study, the scale parameter $\sigma$ was chosen based on the approximate average crack width $w$ of each test sample.
+For the Frangi filter, we set $\alpha = 0.5$ and $\beta = 0.5$, while for the Sheet filter, we used $\delta = 1$ and $\rho = 0.3$.
+For multiscale crack configurations (samples 8a-9b), the cracks exhibit a broad range of local widths, making the selection of a single $\sigma$ value impractical.
+In these cases, we assigned $\sigma = 2.5$, corresponding to the mean effective width across the structure, to achieve a balanced response for both thin and wide cracks.
+For the Maximal Hessian Entry filter, we employed a multi-scale setting with $\sigma \in \{0.5, 1.5, 2.5, 3.5, 4.5\}$ to ensure sensitivity across the full range of observed crack widths.

-The results obtained by applying these methods to the input images $I_1, I_2, I_3$ are showcased in Figure \ref{fig:segment}.
-It is evident that all four approaches successfully capture the structural intricacies of cracks within the input images, which highlights the effectiveness of the Hessian Maximal entry filter.
+The results obtained by applying the Frangi filter, Sheet filter, and Maximal Hessian Entry filter to the selected semi-synthetic test images are shown in Figure \ref{fig:segment}.
+It is evident that all three approaches successfully capture the structural intricacies of cracks within the input images, which highlights the effectiveness of the Maximal Hessian Entry filter.
 However, due to the presence of pores with low gray values in the material, voxels belonging to the edges may be incorrectly identified as cracks.
 This discrepancy arises from the limited examination of the surrounding structure.
 Furthermore, by taking the maximum over all binary images, all noise is retained, resulting in a more noisy image compared to the ones from classical filters.

-To provide a more comprehensive evaluation, the quality of these methods can be assessed through metrics such as precision (P), recall (R), and F1-score (F1), defined as follows:
+To provide a more comprehensive evaluation, the quality of these methods can be assessed through metrics such as Precision , Recall , F1-score ($F1$), and Intersection over Union (IoU), defined as follows:

 Here, $TP$ (true positive) and $FP$ (false positive) represent the numbers of voxels correctly and falsely detected as belonging to a crack, respectively.
 Similarly, $TN$ (true negative) and $FN$ (false negative) denote the numbers of voxels correctly and falsely detected as material.
-The performance metrics for these methods are summarized in Table~\ref{tab:filterperform}.
-It is easy to see that, from the recall metric, the Maximal Hessian Entry filter is able to capture effectively crack voxels in compared with the other methods.
+Figures \ref{fig:filtermenc} illustrate the results for NC and HPC samples, respectively.